 Debbie Vander Zwaag

 Board Alumni Ambassadors (BAA) are former Board Members who rolled off the Board of Directors after January 1, 2016.
 BAA also include former Board Members who rolled off before 2016 who are still involved on Board committees as community members.
 BAA are known for their enthusiastic support of HSSV and their continued financial support of its mission.

 W. Stephen Sullins

 Alan Berezin, Ph.D.

 Alan joined the HSSV Board of Directors in October 2014.
-He is currently a software technology and strategy consultant and a lifelong animal lover who has rescued animals for much of his adult life.
+He is currently a managing director at Lam Research and a lifelong animal lover who has rescued animals for much of his adult life.

 Alan was previously a co-founder and CTO of Drilling Info Inc., a leader in SaaS software in the energy space.
 Prior to that, he led yield enhancement teams at Advanced Micro Devices on the startup of two multi-billion dollar factories and has held other positions in software technology.

 Alan holds a doctoral degree in physics from the University of Texas, Austin and a bachelor’s degree in physics from the University of California, Berkeley.
-He and his wife, Kelli, live in San Francisco with their three dogs Gigi, Berkeley, and Wrigley.
+He and his wife, Kelli, live in San Francisco with their two dogs Gio and Wrigley.

 Sally Hazard Bourgoin